 Finally, there is a rumor that I was actively promoting Darrell in the Southern Baptist Convention.
 Not only is that not the case, but my influence was not necessary for Gilyard to become immensely popular among many.
 Part of this was doubtless his giftedness.
 As I have indicated before, if Darrell had chosen to walk with God, surely now he would have been among the most famous preachers ever to stand in a pulpit.
 His fame expanded under its own momentum.
 I did not promote him because I knew of the question marks surrounding his character.
 Until that was resolved, I could do nothing further to assist him in his preaching ministry.

-Through the state newsmagazines and the newsletter of many individual churches, I was aware of some who already had him scheduled to preach.
+Through the state newsmagazines and the newsletters of many individual churches, I was aware of some who already had him scheduled to preach.
 Each pastor deserved to know what had happened at the Criswell College and at Darrell’s church.
 I called or talked to all whom I knew and explained the tragedy.
 In a year or so, virtually all Southern Baptists ceased to schedule Darrell.

 And what of the victims no one has mentioned.
-Gilyard had a wife and two precocious, lovely children a son and a daughter.
+Gilyard had a wife and two precious, lovely children: a son and a daughter.
 The end of a marriage and the humiliation of the wife and children will also never depart.
 May God diligently pour out heaven’s kindness upon the three of them along with every other victim of Gilyard.
 They were not the perpetrators of great wrong.

 One final word.
 Did I make mistakes?
 Unquestionably, I did.
 Were any such mistakes designed to hurt anyone, least of all the women Gilyard preyed upon?
 Absolutely not.
 I was a young minister trying my best to handle difficult situations I could only partially fathom.
 Do I wish these events had never transpired?
 Emphatically.
 Do I wish Darrell Gilyard had run a straight race?
 More than anyone will ever know.